NothingAG/constitution/constitution.md

 ### 3.7 GENERAL ROCKET CIRCLE

-The top-most circle of Nothing Interactive is the so-called **"general rocket circle" (GRC).** The general rocket circle encompasses all other circles and roles.
-It holds the purpose of Nothing Interactive (Article I).
+The top-most circle of Nothing is the so-called **"general rocket circle" (GRC).** The general rocket circle encompasses all other circles and roles.
+It holds the purpose of Nothing (Article I).
 The GRC may update and adapt this purpose using the governance process (Article IV).
-Note however that it must follow the special rules for changing the constitution (section 6.2) to do so, because Nothing Interactive's purpose is part of the constitution.
-The GRC controls all domains of Nothing Interactive which have not been allocated to another role.
+Note however that it must follow the special rules for changing the constitution (section 6.2) to do so, because Nothing's purpose is part of the constitution.
+The GRC controls all domains of Nothing which have not been allocated to another role.
 It defines its own accountabilities through the governance process.

 The GRC has **no guide**.
-All decisions which would normally be taken by the guide (see [Nothing Interactive's Peerdom Map](https://nothing.peerdom.org)) go through the circle's governance process.
+All decisions which would normally be taken by the guide (see [Nothing's Peerdom Map](https://nothing.peerdom.org)) go through the circle's governance process.
 All roles which are directly within the GRC are circle members of the GRC and take part in the governance process.
 The GRC may use a policy to exclude minor roles from the governance process.

 The GRC allocates domains to its sub-circles and its single roles.
 Unlike in regular circles, circle members of the GRC are only allowed to impact a domain of the GRC if it has been allocated to them, otherwise, decisions concerning GRC domains must go through the GRC's governance process.